Salhouse Broad

 Canoe and Kayak hire is available between April and October.
 All safety equipment is supplied.
 A safety talk is given before you head for the water.

-Both Canoeing and Kayaking are safe and can be enjoyed by all ages.
+Both canoeing and kayaking are safe and can be enjoyed by people of all ages.

 Salhouse Broad Camping

-Salhouse Broad has its own campsite just a short walk from the water's edge.
+Salhouse Broad has a campsite just a 5-minute walk from the water's edge.
 The campsite is for tents only and must be booked in advance.

 Salhouse Broad Car Park

 Salhouse Broad car park is situated next to the main road.
-The parking area provides ample space for vehicles, ensuring a stress-free experience for visitors.
+The parking area provides ample parking, ensuring a stress-free experience for visitors.
 Whether you're arriving for a stroll, a boat trip, or a picnic by the water's edge, the parking facilities at Salhouse Broad cater to your needs.

 Salhouse Broad Mooring

-If you're on a boating holiday, Salhouse is the perfect place to Moor up for the night.
+Salhouse is the perfect place to Moor up for the night if you're on a boating holiday.
 There are no free moorings, prices start from £2.50 an hour or £6 a day going up to £12 for an overnight stay.
 Prices include drinking water and rubbish facilities.
-The stern-on moorings are situated near the footpath which leads to the car park.
+The stern-on moorings are near the footpath, which leads to the car park.
 From there you can easily walk to the local pub or the village.
+A ranger is normally available to help you moor up if required.

 Salhouse Broad Moorings 1 & 2